| |

 create keys for the checked transforms at the new destination time,

+with values from the new source time.
 Two other ways of creating keys manually are to generate them in the

 Track View or in the Motion tab.
 Of all these alternatives to the Animate